hashicorp/terraform-provider-google/website/docs/r/bigtable_instance.html.markdown

 specified, the provider zone is used.
 Each cluster must have a different zone in the same region.
 Zones that support Bigtable instances are noted on the [Cloud Bigtable locations page](https://cloud.google.com/bigtable/docs/locations).

-* `num_nodes` - (Optional) The number of nodes in your Cloud Bigtable cluster.
+* `num_nodes` - (Optional) The number of nodes in the cluster.
-Required, with a minimum of `1` for each cluster in an instance.
+If no value is set, Cloud Bigtable automatically allocates nodes based on your data footprint and optimized for 50% storage utilization.

 * `autoscaling_config` - (Optional) [Autoscaling](https://cloud.google.com/bigtable/docs/autoscaling#parameters) config for the cluster, contains the following arguments: